zthart/mizu/README.md

 implementation for the core of a project that has been a defining feature of the Computer Science House at RIT in various forms for more than two decades.

+## Documentation

+Developer documentation is hosted on Postman and can be found [here](https://documenter.getpostman.com/view/6712720/S1EJWLQW).
+Please keep in mind that this project is in development and the documentation may drift in and out of date.
+We will make an effort to keep it consistent with the current functionality of the server.

 ## Related Projects

 - [Potion Seller](https://github.com/ramzallan/potion-seller) - A lightweight RESTful application for controlling the